 Option 2 – Download and install your driver manually

-Logitech keeps updating the driver for your racing wheel.
-To get it, follow the instructions below:
+Logitech keeps updating the drivers for their racing wheels.
+To get the latest correct driver for your device, follow the instructions below:

 1) Go to the Logitech official website, then click SUPPORT > Downloads.

 2) Type the model numbers of your steering wheel (for example, logitech g29) on the search box, then hit the Enter key.

 3) Click Downloads, then find the driver corresponding with your specific flavor of Windows version (for example, Windows 32 bit), and download the driver manually.